Student Services and Resources

 engineering.utoronto.ca/about/equity-diversity-and-inclusion

-U of T Engineering is committed to fostering an environment in which each member of our community can excel, contribute and benefit from different perspectives.
+U of T Engineering is committed to fostering an environment in which each member of the community can excel, contribute and benefit from different perspectives.
 Attracting students, staff and faculty from a wide range of backgrounds, the EDI initiatives leverage all forms of diversity to promote inclusivity and create opportunities to experience working collaboratively across cultures.
 The Faculty aims to build a community that reflects the society we serve.

 Engineering First-Year International Student Advisors